0kko/movesense-cube-module/README.md

 demonstrates benefits of processing measurements on sensor and notifying phone app only when necessary.
 In this case when octahedron has a new stable position.

-## movesense-cube-demo-app
+## Testing
-Easiest way to test this module.
+Easiest way to test this module is to use [movesense-cube-demo-app](https://github.com/0kko/movesense-cube-demo-app).

 ## Android app